KevinTsaiCoding/LotteryGame/README.md

                                                                                   Caption: flowchart
 # Motivation
 We have seen lots of lottery store in Taipei, Taiwan.
-Hence, my teammates and I start to make this project, so we can play it.
+Hence, my teammates and I started to make this project, so we can play it.
 # Objective

 # Environment